Frequently Asked Questions – Dr. Covitt’s classes

 You must pass English28 or ESL8 with a C or better to take Anatomy.

 You must pass Anatomy with a C or better to take Physiology.

-If you are enrolled without these prerequisites, you will be dropped.
+If you are enrolled or added without these prerequisites, you will be dropped.

 4. Where is the class?

 The Biology department is located at the East Campus - Center for Math and Science.

 This is at the end of Eldridge St, past the golf course, about 2 blocks from the main campus.